A classic fish pie recipe, made using responsibly sourced seafood from sustainable sources.

 High consumer demand, years of constant overfishing, and the capture of juvenile fish that haven’t had a chance to breed have all taken a toll on stocks.

-Last year over 15 thousand tons of cod were landed at ports in the U.K alone.
+Back in 2016, 15 thousand tons of cod were landed at ports in the U.K alone.
 While around the same amount was imported. (source: seafish.org)

 Better management of stocks over the last 10 years means the cod populations in the Atlantic are now in a much healthier state than they once were.